BogdanPatrania/homework-python-opp/README.md

 - Built as part of a technical assignment.
 Background tasks were implemented using FastAPI’s `BackgroundTasks` with SQLite persistence for tracking.
 Large number safety (Python 3.11 digit limits) is handled gracefully.
 - The CLI allows you to run operations and export history directly from the terminal.
+- All sensitive endpoints are protected by session or API key authentication.

 ---